Bal des débutantes: Character

-The ball takes place on a Saturday, but preparations include meeting the débutantes, their families and their cavaliers in advance.
+The ball takes place on a Saturday, but preparations include meeting the debutantes, their families and their cavaliers in advance.

-On the eve of le Bal, a Friday, the débutantes come together for the first time.
-Makeup and hair styling sessions start at 9:00am: with By Terry for makeup and with Alexandre de Paris for hair.
-After this, the débutantes put on their dresses, long gloves, shoes, and jewels, and there are individual and group photo sessions which last for the rest of the day.
-On Friday evening, the débutantes' fathers and cavaliers are offered a waltz class with two dance teachers.
+On the eve of le Bal, a Friday, the debutantes come together for the first time.
+Makeup and hair styling sessions start at 9:00 am, with By Terry for makeup and with Alexandre de Paris for hair.
+After this, the debutantes put on their dresses, long gloves, shoes, and jewels, and there are individual and group photo sessions which last for the rest of the day.
+On Friday evening, the debutantes' fathers and cavaliers are offered a waltz class with two dance teachers.